-Figure 1: Hotspot question example.
+Figure 1: Hotspot Question example.

-Create a question
+Create a Question

-Enter the question stem into the Compose question area.
+Enter the Question stem into the Compose question area.
 Below you will see the Stimulus Image section.
 Paste a link to the image in the Source URL field.
 Define the image width and height in pixels.
 See the example in Figure 2, below.

-Figure 2: Hotpsot question basic parameters.
+Figure 2: Hotpsot Question basic parameters.

 The uploaded image is visible in the Areas section.
-Here, response options are defined for the student by outlining the required shapes.
+Here, response options are defined for the learner by outlining the required shapes.
 You can create as many outlines as needed (see the example in Figure 3).
 To remove an existing area, switch from Draw to Delete mode and click on the area once.
 You can also use Undo and Redo options in the toolbar above the image.

 Figure 3: Drawing hotspot areas.

-You can now configure validation for your question.
+You can now configure validation for your Question.
 Follow these steps to set up scoring and the correct response:

-- Insert a value in the Point(s) box to set up a mark for the question.
+- Insert a value in the Point(s) box to set up a mark for the Question.
 The default value is 1.

-- In the Correct tab, you will see a copy of the question with the drop zones rendered.
+- In the Correct tab, you will see a copy of the Question with the drop zones rendered.
 To set the correct answer just simply select the hotspot area which is the correct answer.

 - If there is more than one correct response, enable the Multiple Responses option and select the additional hotspot areas which you wish to be additional correct responses.